 LCD Initialization

 The LCD is automatically cleared when powered up.
 It lasts for approximately 15mS.
 After this, it is ready for operation.
-The mode of operation is set by default, which means that:
+The mode of operation is set by default, which means that:- Display is cleared.

 DL = 1 - Communication through 8-bit interface